Fraud attempts in social networks: How Facebook scams work

 Clicking on the link and launching updateflash.exe is a fatal move, as it is actually the well-known Zeus trojan, also known as Zbot.
 And as if this wasn’t enough, there is also an exploit kit on the website in case the victim doesn’t launch the fake update.

-All of these scam attempts would have been unsuccessful if the recipients didn’t fall for the bait.
+All of these scam attempts would have been unsuccessful if the recipients hadn’t fallen for the initial bait.
 Please keep the following points in mind: